X

 Why Beans Are the Smartest Protein on the Shelf

-A bag of dried beans runs about $2–$3 at most grocery stores.
-Cook it up, and you’ll have 5–6 cups of beans — about 10–12 USDA servings (½ cup cooked = 1 serving, per USDA Dietary Guidelines).
-That’s 20–30¢ per serving for a meal that’s hearty, healthy, and satisfying.
+Cook it up, and you’ll have about 5–6 cups of beans — roughly 10–12 USDA servings (½ cup cooked = 1 serving).
+That comes out to about 15–25¢ per serving for a meal that’s hearty, healthy, and satisfying — still one of the most affordable proteins you can buy.

 But the savings are only half the story.
 Beans also bring:

-- Protein & fiber: A half-cup of cooked beans has about 7–8 grams of protein and 7–8 grams of fiber (USDA FoodData Central).
+• Protein & fiber: A half-cup of cooked beans has about 7–8 grams of protein and 7–8 grams of fiber.
 That’s the same protein as an egg — making beans one of the most affordable, high-quality proteins you can buy

 Meals That Stretch the Dollar Without Sacrificing Flavor